 Thank you for your interest in this trip.
 If you want to revisit this page, use the QR-code shown or use the following link: https://www.itravel.com/select/6927-excursion-to-lake-titicaca

 Choose a day trip or an overnight experience with the Uros!

-On the Uros floating islands, the locals live a simple way of life.
+On the floating islands, the Uros live a simple way of life.

-The colorful clothing of the inhabitants is traditional and handmade.
+The colorful clothing of the locals is handmade and traditional.

 Get to know the traditional life of Peru